jsreport/docs/docs/dotnet-aspnetcore.md

 [MiddlewareFilter(typeof(JsReportPipeline))]
 public IActionResult Invoice()
 {
-	HttpContext.JsReportFeature().Recipe(Recipe.PhantomPdf);
+	HttpContext.JsReportFeature().Recipe(Recipe.ChromePdf);
 	return View();
 }
 ```

-This enables asp.net filter which captures the view rendering result and uses the specified [phantom-pdf recipe](/learn/phantom-pdf) to convert the output html into pdf.
+This enables asp.net filter which captures the view rendering result and uses the specified [chrome-pdf recipe](/learn/chrome-pdf) to convert the output html into pdf.

 This is just very basic scenario particularly useful in asp.net based applications.
 However jsreport includes tons of nice features worth it to explore.
 It allows to [convert html to excel](/learn/html-to-xlsx), evaluate javascript [templating engines](/learn/templating-engines) on top of the razor, run [custom javascript functions](/learn/scripts) and much more.